kkohbrok/mimi-portability/draft-kohbrok-mimi-portability.md

 TODO: The MLS group ID is fixed for the lifetime of a group and cannot be changed.
 This requires group IDs to be globally unique across all relevant Delivery Services.
-One way to achiev this is to ensure a group ID is composed of a locally unique part (per Delivery Service) and cobined with FQDN of the Delivery Service.
+Even though this could be solved using a UUID, groups should also be tied to a specific owning delivery service.
+For the purpose of this document, we solve this by including an MLS GroupContext Extension in every group that contains the FQDN of the group's designated DS.
 This needs to be described in more detail.

 # Migration

 TODO: Describe what keys are used for the signatures.

-TODO: Describe that the crypto primitives should be aligned with the ciphersuite of the MLS group.## Requesting a migration
+TODO: Describe that the crypto primitives should be aligned with the ciphersuite of the MLS group.

+## Requesting a migration

 The migration process is initiated by a client of the MLS group.
 The client requests a MigrationResponse from the Target Delivery Service.
-The Target Delivery Service returns a MigrationResponse that can be used by the Source Delivery Service to import the MLS group state into the Target Delivery Service.
+The Target Delivery Service returns a MigrationResponse that can be used by the Source Delivery Service to transfer the MLS group state to the Target Delivery Service.

 The client sends the following MigrationRequest message to the Target Delivery
 Service: